vikenaSula/restaurantManagement/README.md

-﻿# restaurantManagement
-Is a web application that serves as a  guide to Elbasan's bar and restaurants, where every moment it provides informations about the available places in that bar/restaurants.
-In addition it has information about all of the weekly events of the city, daily offers of bars/restaurants, reservation opportunities and the city map with all registered restaurant in it.
+This web application serves as a comprehensive guide to Elbasan's bars and restaurants, providing real-time updates on available seating at these establishments.
+Additionally, it features information about the city's weekly events, daily offers from bars and restaurants, reservation options, and an interactive city map showcasing all registered dining venues.